SMS vs MMS: What's the Difference?

 Learn the differences between SMS and MMS Messaging and how they can help power audience engagement, support, and conversions.

-The difference between SMS and MMS is easy to decipher: SMS is primarily for text-only messages up to 160 characters and are sent over cellular networks, while MMS requires a data connection and allows for multimedia content like a picture, a short video or audio.
+- MMS requires a data connection and allows for multimedia content like a picture, a short video, or audio.
 MMS messages also allow for messages longer than 160 characters.

-Another difference between MMS and SMS is price.
+- Another key difference between MMS and SMS is price.
 At EZ Texting, one SMS costs 1 credit to send, while MMS messages cost 3 credits per message.

 Compare SMS vs MMS